Department of Otolaryngology

 Eugenia Kardaris

-Instructor in Clinical Otolaryngology (DDS)
+Voluntary Clinical Instructor in Otolaryngology

 Andrew M Kim, M.S., D.Dent.

-Instructor in Clinical Otolaryngology
+Voluntary Clinical Instructor in Otolaryngology

-Assistant Professor of Clinical Surgery (Plastic and Reconstructive Surgery)
+Voluntary Clinical Assistant Professor of Surgery

 Bachelor of Arts, California State University, 1978